 It really is a matter of hosting provider vs site builder developers.

 WordPress is free and users only need to pay for hosting if they decide to use the popular CMS.

 On the other hand, website builders are generally premium tools that come at a higher rate.
 This is because the package not only includes the platform, but also encompasses the maintenance, updates, and technical support from the provider.

 ScalaHosting has an excellent range of WordPress hosting plans.

 Smaller, less intensive sites can easily be supported on our shared hosting plans.
 If you intend to host a growing project, you may want to consider a Managed Cloud VPS plan instead.

 Opting for a virtual server, you will have access to the SWordPress Manager – a one-stop utility that helps you with WP installation, updates, and security.

-Unless you’re planning to build a very simple site and seldom update it, WordPress is generally a much better choice.
+Unless you’re planning to build a very basic site and seldom update it, WordPress is generally a much better choice.
 While website builders are very convenient, they are quite limited in growth options and that’s your ultimate goal when getting online.

 Frequently Asked Questions

 Website builders generally charge higher rates than what you’d pay for WordPress hosting.
 Also, if you’re planning to grow your website, opting for an independent platform with a hosting provider is a much better choice.